Two-Minute Warning: Plot

 Shortly after the game's two-minute warning, the SWAT team is given the green light to go after the sniper.
 Seeing that he is surrounded, the sniper opens fire, shooting randomly into the crowd.
-His shots cause a massive riot in which the panicked fans spill onto the field.
+His shots cause a massive panic in which the panicked fans spill onto the field.

 Many security men, Coliseum personnel, and spectators are killed or wounded.
-Marksmen perched atop stadium light towers fall or hang by their tethers after getting shot.
 Fleeing spectators are crushed or trampled underfoot while rushing towards exit tunnels.
 A few lose their footing while climbing down wall-ivy trestles.
 Steve, Stu, Chris, Peggy, and the pickpocket are among those shot (Chris and Peggy survive).
 Mike escapes from police custody during the riot and is reunited with Peggy and their children once the stadium empties of people.
 Ultimately, the sniper is shot by Peter who, along with Chris, and other members of the SWAT team, arrest him.

 Searching through his wallet, the officers learn the sniper's name: Carl Cook.
 Cook dies while in custody, revealing nothing about his intent.
 Button points out that although they know nothing about Cook, over the next few weeks the media, via newspapers and television, will discover all the unknown details about Cook's life: what schools he attended, his nice mother, pet dog, former gym teacher, the body count, and question why the officers had to kill him.
 Peter sees Button's gunshot wound, and wonders if a doctor had looked at it, to which Button replies, "It's no big deal."
 Peter then replies, "Don't be a hero, Sergeant.
 I'll drop you off at the hospital.
 Come on."
 Button reluctantly follows Peter, while Sam looks toward the empty football stadium, feeling sad that a lot of people died in the stadium.
 Peter drives Button to the hospital off-screen, and the film ends.

 Cast

 Production

 When released in 1976, Two-Minute Warning was promoted as an entry into the disaster film genre, complete with an all-star cast attempting to survive an immense riot created by the sniper.
 Joe Kapp, a former NFL quarterback for the Minnesota Vikings and Boston Patriots, plays Baltimore's veteran quarterback Charlie Tyler.
+It has been claimed that John Cassavetes and Gena Rowlands participated in order to obtain funding for Cassavetes' 1977 film, Opening Night.

-The majority of the movie was filmed following the 1975 football season at the Los Angeles Memorial Coliseum.
-The game footage for the full stadium shots of the L.A.
-Coliseum was from the Pac-8 college football game between Stanford and USC, played on November 8.
+The game footage for the full stadium shots of the Los Angeles Coliseum was from the Pac-8 college football game between Stanford and USC, played on November 8, 1975.
+The rest of the film was shot over three months in early 1976.
+The production employed thousands of background performers, several of whom sustained minor injuries while filming a stampede sequence.
+At one point, Peerce publicly complained about the performances of the extras, leading to rebukes from an extra who had worked on the film, who complained about on-set conditions, and a leader of the Screen Extras Guild, which represented a number of the performers.

+The National Football League refused to allow the film to use any real team names.